Code-Institute-Submissions/themonkees-2/README.md

 5. Contact section has a form that allows users to reach out to the band
 6. Navigation bar collapses into a burger button when displayed on smaller devices
 7. "Reach Out" button in the Callout Sections toggles a modal contaning the contact form for a fast way to send a message to the band.
+8. Included hidden labels for every input in the Form in order to make it posibile for screen readers to process.
 8. By hovering over the photos of a band member additional information is desplayed
 9. Footer has a Navigate section that allows to browse through the website when the users reaches the bottom of the page

 ### Other possible Features

-Implementing an API in order to make the forms functional.
+Implementing an API in order to make the forms functional Adding "back to top" element for mobile devices

 ## Technologies Used